Special Report: The tragedy of our environment in four dismal figures

 The extinction risk had worsened for 86 species in the past 15 years - compared with the conservation status of just 26 species improving in the past 10 years.

-But the unseen picture was the welfare of those species that we didn't know about.
+More alarming was the welfare of those species that we didn't even know about.

-Due to a huge lack of data, an estimated 20 per cent of New Zealand's species had ever been identified and documented.
+Due to a huge lack of data, only an estimated 20 per cent of New Zealand's species have ever been identified and documented.

 "There's an urgent need to document what exists, particularly in the case of insects, microplants such as liverworts, lichens and mosses, and marine life," said the Department of Conservation's chief science adviser, Dr Ken Hughey.